Data reconstruction of the dynamical connection function in $f(Q)$ cosmology: Reconstructing the dynamical connection function from the data

 Since $F_Q$ is dimensionless, it proves convenient to parameterize $A$ as $A=\epsilon H_0$, with $\epsilon$ a dimensionless parameter and $H_0$ the current value of the Hubble function.
 Additionally, the integration constant $B$ in \eqref{eq:conservation fq} yields a linear term in $f(Q)$, which can always be absorbed in a redefinition of the gravitational constant, and hence it can be set arbitrarily.
 Without loss of generality, for calculation convenience, in the following we set it to $B=-5$.

 Let us now proceed to the reconstruction procedure.
-In \eqref{eq:OCL gamma} we extracted $\gamma(z)$ in terms of $H(z)$, while in the previous subsection, and in particular in Fig. \ref{fig:H(z) data}, we reconstructed $H(z)$ from the data.
+In \eqref{eq:OCL gamma} we extracted $\gamma(z)$ in terms of $H(z)$, while in the previous subsection, and in particular in Figure~\ref{fig:H(z) data}, we reconstructed $H(z)$ from the data.
 Thus, we can easily reconstruct $\gamma(z)$ itself.
-In Fig. \ref{fig:gamma under conservation law c2} we present the reconstruction results of $\gamma(z)$ for different values of $\epsilon$.
+In Figure~\ref{fig:gamma under conservation law c2},~\ref{fig:Q under conservation law c2} we present the reconstruction results of $\gamma(z)$ and $Q(z)$ for different values of $\epsilon$.
 As we observe, with the increase of $\epsilon$ values, the reconstruction results converge to a certain curve, while the value of $\gamma$ at current time is $8H_0'/3\epsilon+2H_0/3+\Omega_{m0}H_0/\epsilon$.
+Additionally, as the value of $\epsilon$ increases, the value of $Q$ no longer decreases monotonically with the expansion of the universe, but instead a minimum value appears in the course of evolution.
+In the late-time universe, $Q$ appears to evolve independently of the choice of $\epsilon$, which implies that the influence of the existence of $\gamma$ on the universe evolution will diminish progressively.

-In the same lines, using \eqref{eq:conservation fq} we can reconstruct $ F_Q(z)$, while from \eqref{QconnectionII} we can reconstruct $Q(z)$, thus obtaining in the end the reconstruction of $F(Q)$, which is depicted in Fig. \ref{fig:F-Q OCL C2}.
+In the same lines, using \eqref{eq:conservation fq} we can reconstruct $ F_Q(z)$, while from \eqref{QconnectionII} we can reconstruct $Q(z)$, thus obtaining in the end the reconstruction of $F(Q)$, which is depicted in Figure~\ref{fig:F-Q OCL C2}.
 Interestingly enough, this function deviates from the linear form, hence we deduce that the data favour a deviation from standard STEGR, i.e. from standard General Relativity.
 In particular, taking $\epsilon=2$ as an example, we find that the best fit function is the one with a quadratic correction, namely

 with $a_1=-34614$, $a_2=65317$, and $a_3=724$, and where the current value of $Q$ is $Q_0=-8009$, in $H_0^2$ units.
 The fact that the quadratic correction fits the data very efficiently, and is favoured comparing to standard General Relativity, is one of the main results of the present work.